DarkByt31/RRT/README.md

 1) Give execution permission to `build.sh`
 2) Execute it `./build.sh` and check for errors if any
 3) Run `./main`
+File `point.txt` will contain all the nodes of the tree.

 ![Plot screenshot](https://github.com/DarkByt31/RRT/blob/master/rrt.png)